royborgen/qbt_port_update/README.md

 - `CRON_SCHEDULE` require the use of correctly formated cron job.
 - `LOGTIMEFORMAT` controls the time format of the logfile.
 This can be adjusted to your liking.
 - `CONTAINER_ID` must container name or ID of the qBittorrent container you are running.
 This is needed so that we can restart the container.
 - `TZ` allows you to set the time zone displayed in the log.
-For a complete overview of timezones, see the section `TZ identifiers` on [list of tz database time zones]: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones available on Wikipedia.
+For a complete overview of timezones, see the section `TZ identifiers` on [list of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) available on Wikipedia.

 It is recommended to stay away from changing `PATH_GLUETUN` and `PATH_QBITTORRENT`.
 Instead of changing these you should edit the container volumes as this controls the location of the config file of the Gluetun and qBittorrent container.